djc40/shell-scripting/Bash Scripting.md

   <commands>
 }
 ```
 If you choose the implementation with parentheses, keep in mind they are purely decorative in Bash.
-You won't pass arguments as in other languages.
+You won't define arguments here as in other languages.

 Another important note: the function definition must occur before any calls to the function within the script.